-Bonds are debt obligations of an institution.
-The issuer can be a corporation, the federal government, state, county or municipal governments, or foreign governments.
-They’re issued at a fixed face amount, with a certain term, and a specific rate of interest.
+Bonds are debt obligations of an institution issued at a fixed face amount, with a certain term, and a specific rate of interest.

 Bonds are issued in denominations of $1,000.
-Interest is usually paid twice annually.
 For example, a corporation may issue a $1,000 bond with a 5% interest rate (referred to as a “coupon”).
 Interest will be paid on the bond every six months, at $25 per payment.

-There does tend to be some confusion as to exactly what bonds are.
-Generally speaking, they are longer-term interest-bearing securities.
-They typically run more than 10 years.
-However, within the investment community, the definition of bonds is often more general.
-Investors may casually refer to any interest-bearing security as a “bond”.
+Generally speaking, they are longer-term interest-bearing securities of more than 10 years.
+However, investors may casually refer to any interest-bearing security as a “bond”.

 The Benefits of Owning Bonds